geonetwork/core-doc-sources/eng/users/source/quickstartguide/new_metadata/index.rst

 When done, you may click ``Save`` or ``Save and Close`` to close the editing session.

 Metadata validation
 -------------------
-In editing mode, editors could validate the current metadata record against standard rules and recommendations.
+In editing mode, editors can validate the current metadata record against standard rules and recommendations.

 For all standards, a first level of validation is made for XML metadata validation based on XML Schema (XSD).
 For ISO19139 records, other rules are checked: